UK spy chief doubts Iran supreme leader will back nuclear deal

 CIA chief Bill Burns, who as a senior US diplomat helped negotiate the 2015 accord, said that the "breakout time" -- how long Iran needs to develop a bomb if it so chooses -- was now "weeks" rather than more than a year before Trump's withdrawal.

-"Our best intelligence judgment is that the Iranians have not resumed the (nuclear) weaponization effort that they had underway up until 2004," Burns told the conference in the Rocky Mountains on Wednesday.
+"Our best intelligence judgment is that the Iranians have not resumed the (nuclear) weaponization effort that they had underway up until 2004," Burns told the conference Wednesday.

 "But the trendlines are quite troubling."